 The University will collect, use, store, and disclose personal information relating to students in accordance with the provisions of the Privacy Act 2020 and the Public Records Act 2005.
 Where practicable all such personal information is obtained directly from students, or from their nominated agents.
 Additionally, personal information may be obtained or verified through relevant government or education agencies, including the New Zealand National Student Index.

 Personal information will be stored on University files and databases and all practicable security measures will be maintained.
 A unique identifier will be assigned to each student, which will be used in conjunction with a secondary means of identification or password/PIN.

-Staff members and other personnel within the University or within agencies under contract to the University will have access to students’ personal information for purposes relevant to normal University operations including but not limited to: student recruitment, marketing, admission, enrolment, study, academic progress, tuition fees and charges, establishing and maintaining academic and graduation records, assessment, academic agreements (exchange and study abroad partners, scholarship providers or sponsors, programme delivery partners), academic advice and support, student services, discipline, security and safety, Library and IT services, managing students’ association membership and records, managing records of graduates, and other alumni, and managing and improving the quality of services provided by the University.
+Staff members and other personnel within the University or within agencies under contract to the University will have access to students’ personal information for purposes relevant to normal University operations including but not limited to: student recruitment, marketing, admission, enrolment, study, academic progress, tuition fees and charges, establishing and maintaining academic and graduation records, assessment, academic agreements (exchange and study abroad partners, scholarship providers or sponsors, programme delivery partners), academic advice and support, student services, discipline, security and safety, Library and IT services, managing students’ association membership and records, managing records of graduates, and other alumni, anonymous statistical analysis of student performance and managing and improving the quality of services provided by the University.

 In order to conduct its proper business and as required under the Education and Training Act 2020 and other laws, regulations, and contractual agreements by which it is bound, the University may use the student’s personal information it holds and may disclose personal information to external agencies such as government departments, bodies responsible for course moderation and professional accreditation or membership, agencies for financial support and pastoral care, and university student and alumni associations.

 Such agencies include, but are not limited to: